 1. Haworthia Plants

-There are dozens of species in this genus, most of them are hardy, easy to maintain and are completely safe to bearded dragons.
+There are dozens of species in this genus, most of them are hardy, easy to maintain, and are completely safe to dragons.

-These plants are one of the most famous decorating items for bearded dragon habitat because of its small size.
+These plants are one of the most famous decorating items for the bearded dragon habitats because of their small size.

 2. Aloe Vera